bvoris/bvoris.github.io/_posts/2022-03-11-Projeccts.md

  PowerShell script that uses obfuscated commands to download a script and run, then upload exfiltrated data from a network using native Windows tools.

+Pi-Hole embeded in a router (not an RaspPi router but a standard OTS router)